natemcoleman/nathanmcoleman/content/blog/sacrament_talk_01192025.md

 By giving us opportunities to act, He allows us to share in His glory. <a href="https://www.churchofjesuschrist.org/study/scriptures/pgp/moses/4.1-4?lang=eng#p1" target="_blank">Satan wanted to take the glory for himself</a>, but when we sacrifice and willingly submit to God, He multiplies and returns our sacrifices and efforts to us.
 By allowing us to take responsibility, he enables us to earn <a href="https://www.churchofjesuschrist.org/study/scriptures/pgp/abr/3?lang=eng&id=26#p26" target="_blank">the very glory</a> that Satan sought to take by force, because as Elder Uchtdorf recently said, “it is the sacrifice that makes it sacred.”

-# God shows His Love for us by showing us that He wants us to know Him
+# God shows His Love for us by showing us that He wants us to know Him {#knowing}
 God describes himself as loving, not only because of his generous mercy and sincere forgiveness, but also because He wants to know us and be known by us.
 One way that we can see God’s love for us is by studying the Doctrine and Covenants.
 This year as we focus our Sunday School and at home study on the Doctrine and Covenants, we can come to better understand the kind of relationship God wants to have with us by understanding the relationship that He had with Joseph Smith.